Chi-SquareX/Healthcare_NLP_application/README.md

 ---

-# Personalized AI Chat Doctor
+# Implementation of RAG using Langchain and Google Gemini

-The implemented code incorporates RAG (Retrieval-Augmented Generation) architecture to power the personalized AI chat doctor:
+This script utilizes the RAG (Retrieval-Augmented Generation) architecture to generate responses to user queries in the context of healthcare.
+Here's how it incorporates RAG:

-1. **Retrieval Phase**: The system initially retrieves relevant medical documents or passages from a dataset (e.g., `iCliniq.json` and `GenMedGPT-5k.json`) based on the user's health issues input.

-3. **Generation Phase**: After retrieving relevant documents, the system employs a generative model (in this case, the Google GenerativeAI model) to generate detailed responses.
-These responses are generated using the retrieved documents as contextual information, ensuring that the generated advice aligns with the provided medical context.

-5. **Personalization**: RAG facilitates personalization by dynamically selecting relevant documents based on the user's health issues input.
-This ensures that the generated responses are tailored to the specific health concerns expressed by the user.

-By leveraging RAG, the system delivers accurate, contextually relevant, and personalized medical advice to users, enhancing the overall effectiveness and user experience of the AI chat doctor application.
+1. **Retrieval of Relevant Documents**:
+   - The script loads medical data from JSON files (`iCliniq.json` and `GenMedGPT-5k.json`) and concatenates them to form a context.
+   - It then splits the concatenated context into smaller texts to facilitate efficient retrieval.

+2. **Document Retrieval**:
+   - The script constructs a vector index using Chroma to retrieve relevant documents based on user queries.
+   - The retrieved documents serve as contextual information for generating responses.

+3. **Generation of Responses**:
+   - The script constructs a prompt template that includes placeholders for context and user queries.
+   - It utilizes Langchain's `load_qa_chain` function to set up a question-answering chain (specifically the "stuff" chain) with the specified prompt.
+   - When a user query is input, the script retrieves relevant documents, fills in the prompt template with the retrieved context and user query, and generates an answer using the RAG model.
+   - The generated answer is then displayed to the user.

 ## Usage